xapi-project/xapi-project.github.io/xapi/design/schedule-snapshot.md

   description: Renaming VMSS fields and APIs.
 API message_create superseeds vmss_create_alerts.
 - revision_number: 3
   description: Remove VMSS alarm_config details and use existing pool wide alarm config
+- revision_number: 4
+  description: Renaming field from retention-value to retained-snapshots and schedule-snapshot to scheduled-snapshot
 ---

 The scheduled snapshot feature will utilize the existing architecture of VMPR.
-In terms of functionality, schedule snapshot is basically VMPR without its archiving capability.
+In terms of functionality, scheduled snapshot is basically VMPR without its archiving capability.

 Introduction
 ------------